fperez/agu-nnow-evaluation/nnow-evaluation.md

 [^myst]: [MyST](https://mystmd.org), short for "Markedly Structured Text", is an extension to Markdown aimed at scholarly publishing, originally strated by the author ca. 2017 as [a simple specification](https://github.com/executablebooks/myst) that combined the syntax of Markdown with the programmatic extensibilty of Restructured Text.
 This simple spec was then developed with funding from the Sloan Foundation by C. Holdgraf, J. Stachurski, G. Caporaso and the Executable Books team, leading to a Sphinx plugin in Python used by JupyterBook v1.
 Starting in 2020, R. Cockett and the Curvenote team created a [new, modern TypeScript implementation](https://github.com/jupyter-book/mystmd) that built upon the MyST specification, and introduced a formal document structure and engine for reproducible publishing.
 This new document engine used modern web technology, and could operate both in a live JupyterLab session and at the command-line.
 It also combined the MyST specification with an engine that could generate HTML, PDF and other outputs.
 This implementation was contributed to the community by Curvenote as open source and is today the official MyST distribution; work to integrate and further develop this new open source project was also funded in-part by the original Jupyter Book grant.
 MyST will be the engine for JupyterBook v2 ([now an official Jupyter Subproject](https://blog.jupyterbook.org/posts/2024-11-11-jupyter-book-org)), replacing Sphinx and the previous Python plugin.

-# Context: open science and the current realities in publishing
+# Context: open science and scholarly publishing

 Scientific publishing is a complex ecosystem where a mix of researchers, professional organizations, non-profit entities and commercial vendors all participate.
 The focus of my audit was to ascertain that we will be able to move towards a future that includes computational notebooks as part of the published record, where: